Today we are talking about the best Nikon lens for portraits and wedding photography.

 The lens is incredibly sharp, even wide open, and with a fast aperture.

-But with a fast lens like this, you’re welcome also the focal length of 18 to 35 is convenient for a lot of shooting situations.
+Also, the focal length of 18 to 35 is convenient for many shooting situations.

-Since you have 18 millimeters which gives you a wider view without bending your image too much, and 35 millimeters to produce decent Tele shots.
+Since you have 18 millimeters, which gives you a wider view without bending your image too much, and 35 millimeters to produce decent Tele shots.

 The lens is easy to hold and operate, especially since it comes in at around 800 grams; the extra weight makes it even more comfortable to film with him.

-But if you, for instance, use a shotgun mic on your camera, the mic will definitely pick up the sound coming through the lens; this is something you should keep in mind.
+But if you, for instance, use a shotgun mic on your camera, the mic will pick up the sound coming through the lens; this is something you should keep in mind.

 I highly recommend checking out this one.